 Describe the socioeconomic benefits to be delivered by the project at the national and local levels, as appropriate.
 How do these benefits translate in supporting the achievement of global environment benefits (GEF Trust Fund) or adaptation benefits (LDCF/SCCF)?
-Please also explain how the project promotes full and productive employment and decent work in rural areas, aiming at the progressive realization of their right to Decent Rural Employment.

 The project will generate socio-economic benefits by maintaining and enhancing the resource base on which the local communities in Eastern Mongolia rely for their livelihoods.